samparkewolfe/Sound_Control/README.md

 #### Micro:Bit .hex files
 * In order to use the Micro:Bit, you must first flash it with a .hex file.
 A range of .hex files are located inside "resources/MB Hex Files"
 * The .hex file you will want to select depends on two things: the connection you wish to make (USB or Bluetooth), and the version of your Micro:Bit hardware (v1.0 or v1.5).
-* Use the image below to ID your Micro:Bit
+* Use the image below to ID your Micro:Bit.

 ![alt text](/logos/resources/MB_ID/MicroID.jpg?raw=true "MicroID")

 ##### Bluetooth Connection